 To my total surprise, the Brussels Sprouts continued to grow!

 They endured both cold and heat and never required staking.
 The trunk that developed on the plant was so thick that I had to cut it with a limb saw.
 I harvested several pounds of Brussels sprouts from each stalk.

-Brussels sprouts develop from the bottom up and you’re supposed to remove the bottom leaves to encourage robust growth at upper levels of sprouts.
+Remember how I said that Brussels sprouts develop from the bottom up, and you’re supposed to remove the bottom leaves to encourage robust growth at upper levels of sprouts?
 As you pick the lower sprouts, more grow up the stalk.
-Did I do that?
-Yeah, no. I was too busy developing from the bottom up myself (being 37 and pregnant ain’t for sissies).
+Did I ever do that?
+Yeah, no.

-When I finally noticed the plant in the early fall, I saw a stalk covered in sprouts that were holding their own against a significant aphid population.
+I finally noticed the plant in the early fall garden, the stalk covered in sprouts that were holding their own against a significant aphid population.
 I grabbed the hose and sprayed off all the aphids and marveled at my little Brussels Sprout plants.
 Although, I was still telling myself that those sprouts were probably nasty and bitter by now.

 I ignored the plant again until about November when I needed a veggie for dinner and wandered outside.
 There it was, resembling a three foot, green alien in the dark, waving me down in the breeze like I was a taxi driver.
 I figured, what the hay, and brought it in.
 To my surprise, they were delicious!
 I’ve been growing them ever since.

 Want to Read About More Crops for the Garden?